1 - Modular Homes are made up of sections, called modules

 Modular homes are almost always fabricated in factories.
 This allows the manufacturer to build in a climate-controlled environment protected from the outside elements that can affect build time.
 The sections are moved to the location when completed and assembled with a crane.

-5 - Modular Homes are often called prefabricated homes (prefab homes for short)
+5 - Modular Homes are prefabricated homes (prefab homes)

 6 - Modular Homes are sometimes cheaper than traditionally built homes